TimChen314/MDTackle/README.md

 # MDTackle
 A C++ based python library for analysis of molecular dynamics trajectories.
+Free and open source.

 # License
 There should be a license.